 4. Start a Holiday-Themed Email Campaign

-A holiday-themed email campaign includes several festive messages sent one after another during the holiday season, which can also include ideas for Secret Santa .
-Unlike one-off promotions, these coordinated campaigns tell a complete story across multiple touchpoints.
-Good holiday email sequences often have welcome messages early bird notices, gift ideas, time-limited deals shipping cutoff reminders, and after-holiday sale updates.
+A holiday-themed email campaign includes several festive messages sent one after another during the holiday season, which can also include ideas for Secret Santa.
+The numbers behind Christmas email marketing show how well it works, contributing to the overall holiday cheer during the season.
+Good holiday email sequences often have welcome messages, early bird notices, gift ideas, time-limited deals, shipping cutoff reminders, and after-holiday sale updates.

 5. Bundle Products into Holiday Gift Sets

-In short, bundling means picking out christmas bundle groups of items ahead of time.
+Bundling means picking out Christmas bundle groups of items ahead of time.
 This makes gift-giving easier and shows off your stuff in smart combos.

-The thinking behind bundling products is pretty interesting.
+The thinking behind bundling products reveals important insights.
 When customers see things grouped together, they often think they’re getting a better deal even if they’re not saving that much.
-This feeling of getting more for their money makes people want to buy during the holidays when they’re making lots of choices.
+This perceived value maximization drives holiday purchasing decisions when consumers face numerous options.

 Bundling isn’t just good for customers – it’s great for businesses too.
 It’s a smart way to keep customers coming back: